| Title: | Fast Relative Comparisons of Floating Point Numbers in 'C++' |

 Should |

-compares each pair of
+all_equal compares each pair of

 double-precision floating point numbers

-in the same way as double_equal
+in the same way as double_equal.

 If any numbers differ, the algorithm breaks immediately,